jacott/emacs-pry/README.md

 ### Thanks

-https://github.com/banister for the pry gem!
+https://github.com/banister for the Pry gem!